ryan-mcclue/unsw/comp4920/ass1.md

 it can be seen that rule utilitarianism is more desirable.
 It results in professional guidelines that are consistent, scalable and simple for a governing computer science body to implement.

+Under rule utilitarianism, guidelines relating to the retrieval of user data can be made consistent, maximising trust in society.
+Looking at the github copilot that
+Consider the situation of github copilot, that harvest users code to train model.

-The retrieval of private user data is ... obtainment of data to train (github copilot)
+obtainment of data to train (github copilot)
 act: as benefits more people to use techonology with less skill, do it
 rule: don't force creators to have their data be used for training; be explicit about it